OLAP for SharePoint List

 To put in perspective, AssistMyTeam OLAP tool for SharePoint can

-- Combine your data in any order, at any level of summarization, and over several time periods
+- Combine your data, at any level of summarization, order and over several time periods

 - Run complex calculations on the OLAP cube to provide aggregated data

 - Get multiple views on summarized data and perform complex detailed analysis

 - Interact with your data to view relationships, context and relevance within dimensions